GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

         "correction": # corrections to be applied to data for named stations prior to RF computation {
-          "plot_dir": str # path to folder where plots related to cahnnel rotations are to be saved "swap_ne": list # list of NET.STA.LOC for which N and E channels are to be swapped, e.g ["OA.BL27."], "rotate": list # list of NET.STA.LOC that are to be rotated to maximize P-arrival energy on \
+          "plot_dir": str # path to folder where plots related to orientation corrections are to be saved "swap_ne": list # list of NET.STA.LOC for which N and E channels are to be swapped, e.g ["OA.BL27."], "rotate": list # list of NET.STA.LOC that are to be rotated to maximize P-arrival energy on \
                            the primary RF component, e.g ["OA.BL27."]
           "negate": list # list of NET.STA.LOC.CHA that are to be negated, e.g ["OA.BL27..HHZ"]
+          "recompute_inclinations": # list of NET.STA.LOC for which the inclination angles in the LQT reference frame are to be recomputed by minimizing the energy in the L component.
+                                      Note that this parameter is only applicable for S-RFs.
         }
 ```
 Default values for parameters in "filtering" and "processing", above, are drawn from the list below:

 ```
+     DEFAULT_RF_TYPE = 'prf'  # from ['prf', 'srf']
-     DEFAULT_RESAMPLE_RATE_HZ = 20.0
+     DEFAULT_RESAMPLE_RATE_HZ = 10.0
      DEFAULT_FILTER_BAND_HZ = (0.02, 1.00)
      DEFAULT_TAPER_LIMIT = 0.05
      DEFAULT_TRIM_START_TIME_SEC = -50.0